 Computers are regarded as valuable tools for learning, a source of research and a means of enhancing the presentation of work.
 In the past year, robotic devices have also been purchased for the children at St Patrick’s.

-Our ICLT Coordinator works collaboratively with classroom teachers to ensure the widest possible utilisation of technologies across the curriculum.
+Our ICLT Coordinator works collaboratively with classroom teachers to ensure the widest possible use of technologies across the curriculum.
 Sessions planned for this purpose take place in classrooms.
 There are also opportunities during staff meetings for staff learning.

 Each year, parents and carers are asked to sign our Consent Form for Use of Student's Image and/or Work which outlines procedures and covers the use of students' images for internet and other publications.
 Students and parents/carers are also asked to sign our Student Responsible Use of Technology Agreement, which covers the responsibilities of users and the school in using technology safely.